 If arrangements have been made for donation of a body to a medical school,

 upon notification the school will transport the body and assume responsibility

 for disposal by cremation.
 Depending on the school, the ashes may be returned

-to the family, but this may not happen for as long as two years.
+to the family, who may not get them back for two years.
 With the exception

-of removing the corneas, whole body donation usually precludes
+of removing corneas, whole body donation usually precludes the donation

-You also need to decide if you want a religious or secular service.
+You also need to decide between a religious and secular service.
 Either

 can be held at a funeral home, religious establishment, residence, or elsewhere.

 Finally, decide whom to invite.
 Do you want the ceremony open to all relatives